 What is a First Look?

-The First Look is a moment for the couple to simply enjoy each other before the wedding — before everything gets a bit crazy.
-Traditionally, when couples see each other for the first time, it’s when the bride walks down the aisle.
-The First Look is an opportunity for the couple to have a quiet and calm moment together, to have a connection before the day begins.
+The first look is a moment for the couple to simply enjoy each other before the wedding — before everything gets a bit crazy.
+Traditionally, when couples see each other for the first time, it’s typically down the aisle.
+The first look however is an opportunity for the couple to have a quiet and calm moment together, to have a connection before the day begins.

 How Should You Prepare For a First Look?